 Daily contact lenses are easy to use and throw away; no need to worry about storing them overnight or rinsing them in solution.
 As convenient as they are hygienic, contact lenses give you all the freedom of movement to do the things you love, uninterrupted.
 From your daily exercise to baking, home DIY, activities with the kids and everything in between: gone are the days you had to stop what you're doing to readjust or wipe down your glasses.
 And above all, they work perfectly with your protective face mask: you just apply them, put your mask on and go about your day with better clarity and seamless peripheral vision too.

-If you've never worn contacts before, book an eye test and contact lens fitting with your optician to speak about what kind would suit your eye care needs best.
+If you've never worn contacts before, book an eye test and contact lens fitting with your optician to speak about what kind would best suit your eye care needs.
 If you have any questions, you can always reach out to our friendly, UK-based optical experts, who are on-call 24/7!
 Find them on live chat, reach them by phone on 020 7768 5000, or email on email@example.com.